Inventory Management: Definition, Types, Methods, and Best Practices

 1. Identifying and Organizing Parts and Materials

-While it might seem challenging, tools like barcodes or numerical codes can streamline tracking and management, making the process more efficient.
+Tools like barcodes or numerical codes can streamline tracking and management, making the process more efficient.

-For instance, you could label a motor as "Motor AC-1234," where "AC" denotes the motor type, and "1234" is a unique identifier.
+For example: "Motor AC-1234" where "AC" denotes type and "1234" is a unique identifier.

 2. Counting and Recording Inventory